Hone logo

 Example 2:

-Explanation: The 'filter' key appears twice, so its values are stored in an array.
+Explanation: The key "name" appears twice, so its value is an array containing both values.

 Example 3: